 - Keep records of who has applied to work flexibly, and what your response was.

 - Monitor and evaluate how the new arrangements are working so you can put changes in place if necessary.

-In general, the same legislation applies to employers offering flexible working patterns as to those adopting more conventional arrangements.
+In general, the same employment laws apply to employers offering flexible working patterns as to those adopting more conventional arrangements.

 You should also take account of some specific protection for employees working flexibly.